 Travelers are experiencing a growing interest for Nikko and it’s completely normal.
 This city in Tochigi Prefecture has a natural charm and is located in an area rich in culture and history surrounded by surprising natural landscapes.
+And since it is not that far from Tokyo, it is often a good day trip to keep in mind.

 So, is Nikko worth it?
 Yes, Nikko is worth it for people looking for the traditional Japan and World Heritage Sites.
 Nikko is beautiful regardless of the weather because rainy or foggy days create an amazing atmosphere around the World Heritage Sites while sunny days illuminate the National Park and waterfalls.